DataDog/puppet-datadog-agent/README.md

 To enable reporting of Puppet runs to your Datadog timeline, enable the report processor on your Puppet master and reporting for your clients.
 The clients send a run report after each check-in back to the master.

 1. Install the [dogapi][3] gem on your system.
-You'll need to restart puppetserver after the gem has been installed for it to be loaded.
+Restart puppetserver after the gem is installed.

 If you're configuring the dogapi gem by code, you can do this with notify: